ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 - [Using User Behaviour Analytics in place of Witnessing](/research-development/articles/user-behaviour-analytics-witnessing/)
 - [Amazon Fraud Detector](https://aws.amazon.com/fraud-detector/)

-We have talked extensively about UBA and how we could use it to detect fraudulent cases while giving us assurance scores for LPAs created.
+We have talked extensively about UBA and how we could use it within our service.
+This technology can be a data point we can work with to aid in our confidence of a LPA.

-The data from this tool can also be used to help prevent fraudulent use before an attacker gets too far.
+Flagging legitamite and suspicious activity through this technology will aid in our confidence for giving account holders the ability to access more expensive operations such as verification and signing.

 #### Identify suspicious online payments